-light fixtures were mainly used in the workplace by workshop workers in factories and warehouses.
-Designer ceiling lighting, which contrasted with the purely functional lights used in industrial settings, was born at a time when the only light workers had access to was natural sunlight.
-Industrial lamps were born out of necessity, being key to the work of architects, doctors and engineers.
+Before World War II, light fixtures were mainly used in the workplace by workshop workers in factories and warehouses.
+Retro ceiling lights, which contrasted with the purely functional lights used in industrial settings, were born at a time when the only light workers had access to was natural sunlight.
+Industrial lighting was therefore born out of necessity, being key to the work of architects, doctors and engineers.

 Designer ceiling lamps, a stylish industrial furniture accessory

-To begin with, industrial lamps were no more than an electric bulb on a stand which provided light by which to work.
-In the 1980s, the loft was a very fashionable interior design look and as a result, creatively-styled industrial lamps started to become a regular decorative fixture in many homes.
-Many different kinds of lights were produced, including wall lamps, ceiling lights and desk lamps, all of which have their own particular appeal as far as designers are concerned.
+To begin with, industrial lamps were no more than filament bulbs on a stand which provided light by which to work.
+In the 1980s, the loft was a very fashionable interior design look and as a result, creatively-styled industrial table lamp started to become a regular decorative fixture in many homes.
+Many different kinds of lights were produced, including industrial wall lights, ceiling lights and desk lamps, all of which have their own particular appeal as far as designers are concerned.
 The Jieldé lamp has become very popular due to its design and production quality.
 One of the most popular models is the Jieldé Augustin ceiling light, which was first designed in the 1950s by the Lyon-based manufacturer.
 Jieldé is now a famous French producer of vintage lights, which has been designing lamps for decades in the city of Lyon.

 Retro ceiling lamp, a work of art?